Wabinab/xenoblade-chronicles-2/src/19_histories.md

 ---

-The Urayan ship went straight for the reserved dock at Indol.
-Some Praetorium members were waiting for the Queen, accompanied by her main sidekicks/bodyguards and some soldiers.
-They are to lead her to the hall where Amalthus awaited.
-Halfway, she sensed some ships moving in to the adjacent dock.
-A giant Mor Ardain ship.
-She shall not wait for her enemy.
+The port of Indol today had been reserved for their VIPs.
+The Urayan ship cruised slowly into one of the ports.
+The Queen, accompanied by some sidekicks and soldiers, unboard and walked towards the Praetorium members that awaited for her.
+As they lead their way, the Queen heard another ship much more giant than hers, but much more metallic and rusty, coming into the adjacent port.
+She stopped and looked for a moment, walked away before it's parked.

 ![The Queen of Uraya](images/228_queen_of_uraya.jpg)

-After the Mor Ardain ship docked, the soldiers greeted as Emperor Niall, accompanied by Aegaeon, walked down the path.
-Another group of Praetorium members awaited to lead him.
+The steam powered ship stopped and whenever Niall and Aegaeon walked past, soldiers on both rows will stood straight and stiff.
+More Praetorium members awaited for his arrival, lead him to where they will go.

 ---

-Temperantia.
-The Urayan battleship had not retreated, but they were not attacking either, stopping in mid-air while awaiting commands from upper ranks.
-On one of the ship's dock, the soldiers, wearing armor similar to thick salvager suits, were chatting.
-"What's the deal with this ceasefire?"
+All battleship in Temperantia halt mid-air, as if a game had been paused.
+Soldiers of Uraya, having nothing to do, gathered in small circles discussing what concerned them the most.
+The armor of Uraya army shaped like a salvager's, with a huge metallic head seemingly built for pressure, with only a thick glass for them to see their way.
+One soldier asked, "What's the deal with this ceasefire?"

 Another shared, "A tribunal, it looks like.
 Praetor Amalthus is here in person.
 And who's gonna argue with the Praetor?"